East Lancashire derby: History

 After the following three matches in the Football League Championship between both sides ended in draws, Burnley defeated Blackburn for the first time in 35 years in March 2014.
 At Ewood Park, Blackburn went 1–0 up but Burnley scored twice in the closing stages.
 Burnley were promoted to the Premier League at the end of the 2013–14 season but went down the following year.
 Burnley did the double over Rovers on their return to the second tier and also won the first ever League Cup meeting between both teams in 2017.
+Burnley also did the double over Blackburn during the 2022–23 season; after winning 3–0 at Turf Moor, Burnley defeated Rovers 1–0 at Ewood Park, claiming the Championship title at their rival's ground.